joelriveradev/chatgptx/README.md

 npm run dev
 ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts the app in development mode.

 ## Deployment